ccaroon/3d-printing/docs/anycubic/kobra-neo/change-nozzle.md

 3. Center the Print Head (X-axis) over the bed
 4. Raise the Print Head (Z) to around 200mm
 5. Using the 2.5mm hex wrench, remove the two top screws from the back of the print head.
 This will allow you to remove the blue, plastic cover.
-6. Remove the blue, plastic cover by grabbing it from the front, lower part and pinching inward sliglty.
+6. Remove the blue, plastic cover by grabbing it from the front, lower part and pinching inward slightly.
 7. Remove blue, silicone cover
-8. Menu -> Prepare -> Prehead PLA -> wait till temp is reached
+8. Menu -> Prepare -> Preheat PLA -> wait till temp is reached
 9. Pull back filament clip, push filament down slightly, then pull up to remove the filament
 10. Use wrench to grab the aluminum block so that it will not rotate as you unscrew the nozzle
 11. Use the 7mm socket wrench to unscrew the old nozzle and remove it
-   - Nozzle **WILL** be **HOT**
+    * Nozzle **WILL** be **HOT**
 12. Clean the block / hot end & silicone cover if necessary
+    * Block - Wipe off outside & Insert a metal "pipe cleaner" up where the nozzle screws in to clean it out
+    * Silicone Cover - Wipe off.
+Wash with water if necessary.
+Drop thoroughly.
 13. Put the new nozzle into the 7mm socket, insert & thread it into the print head
-   - Hand thread it to get it started, the use the 7mm socket
+    * Hand thread it to get it started, the use the 7mm socket
-   - **DO NOT OVERTIGHTEN**
+    * **DO NOT OVER TIGHTEN**
 14. Put the blue, silicon cover back on the aluminum block
 15. Clean the fan while the cover is off
 16. Turn the bed and nozzle temp. back to zero